vercel/next.js/docs/advanced-features/instrumentation.md

 }
 ```

-If you need to import a package strictly for its side effects, we recommend using `require` in your custom `register` function instead.
+However, we recommend importing files with side effects using `require` from within your `register` function instead.
 The following example demonstrates a basic usage of `require` in a `register` function:

 ```ts
 // instrumentation.ts